 This photo tells our story.

-It shows the members of a government technical community attending a typical session at the 2017 E-Discovery, Records and Information Management Conference.
+It shows the members of a government technical community attending a typical Digital Government Institute conference program.

 Attendees are highly engaged because it’s actually their event—designed with their input to focus solely on their interests.

 we support communities Of Interest

 Government communities of interest are existing cross-agency coalitions of government professionals who are working to advance knowledge in specific subject matter areas.
 These are groups of professionals whose members know each other and collaborate to achieve common goals.

 All DGI events and content center on supporting communities of interest.
-DGI curates focused events where community members gather to share their knowledge, challenges, and successes.
+DGI curates focused events where community members gather to share their knowledge, challenges, and successes – now in a virtual format.

 By communitIES, for communitIES

 DGI events are developed by community of interest members or under the supervision of a community advisory group.
 They reflect the current concerns and interests of the communities DGI supports.

 This enables community members to focus on what’s important: solving technical challenges and moving the mission forward.

 capture relationships & NEW OPPORTUNITIES

 DGI promotes sponsors who engage with the communities of interest in meaningful ways.
 We believe in substance over sales, that’s why we work with our sponsors to create thought leadership content and provide opportunities for them to share successes, solutions, and insights within our communities through webinars, training seminars, and conferences.

 DGI’s management team has over 45 years of event and management experience.